 An environmental engineer-turned-teacher, Collins has taught middle school math and nearly every high school math subject.
 Currently teaching seniors at New Heights Academy Charter School in Harlem, Collins tries to ensure that her students feel supported and prepared after they leave her classroom by continuing to meet with and advise them as part of OneGoal, a program that helps teachers become mentors for students during college.

-On top of that, her school models their classes after college courses to get students used to a university structure.
-And to continue growing as an educator herself, Collins works with Math for America as a co-facilitators on a peer learning team.
+On top of that, her school models its classes after college courses to get students used to a university structure.
+And to continue growing as an educator herself, Collins works with Math for America as a co-facilitator on a peer learning team.
 Here, Collins shares how she engages students and pushes them to enjoy math and continue learning.